CopyrightC/Advance-Hack-with-python/README.md

 Powers of `Server.py`
 1. Access to passwords of all the WIFI's that the victim has ever connected to (Command - all wifi)
-2. Access to the computer's name
+2. Access to the computer's name (Command - name)
-3. Access to the names of all the users on the host computer
+3. Access to the names of all the users on the host computer (Command - get_user)
-4. Access to computer's public ip
+4. Access to computer's public ip (Command - public ip)
-5. Complete access over Victim's mouse
+5. Complete access over Victim's mouse (Command - Click <1> or <2> ; move <x,y>)
-6. Can boot crash the system(BSOD)
+6. Can boot crash the system(BSOD) (works only on win10)  (Command - crash)
-7. Can shutdown victim's computer anytime
+7. Can shutdown victim's computer anytime (Command - shutdown)
-8. Access to ipv4
+8. Access to ipv4 (Command - ipv4)
-9. Can delete permanentely any file/folder on victim's computer
+9. Can delete permanentely any file/folder on victim's computer (Command - del <file_path> or delfld <folder_path> )
-10. Can get the script's location
+10. Can get the script's location (Command - cwd)
-11. Can open any url on victim's pc
+11. Can open any url on victim's pc (Command - openweb <url> )
-12. Access to details of all the programmes running on victim's pc (Just like taskbar)
+12. Access to details of all the programmes running on victim's pc (Just like taskbar) (Command - pwr Get-Process)
-13. Can get to the on which OS is the victims's computer running on
+13. Can get to the on which OS is the victims's computer running on (Command - OS)